Martichou/rquickshare/BUILD.md

 pnpm build
 ```

-For more detailed information on building the frontend and understanding any potential limitations, it’s advised to consult the [Tauri documentation](https://tauri.app/v1/guides/building/linux).
+For more detailed information on building the GUI and understanding any potential limitations, it’s advised to consult the [Tauri documentation](https://tauri.app/v1/guides/building/linux).